 Guided trips provide hikers with a relatively “worry free” wilderness experience.

 Details such as getting there and away, route finding, navigation, potential campsites and language barriers are all taken care of by the people in charge.
 Generally speaking, you have your tent set up for you, your food cooked for you and the bulk of your gear carried by porters or pack animals.
-In addition, a guide can provide insights into local flora, fauna and the nuances of village life.
+For many hikers, a significantly lighter load equates to a much more comfortable experience, no small matter when you are undertaking an arduous multi-day (or week) trek at high altitude.
+In addition, by going with a guided service you will often be providing employment for local people, and a guide may provide insights into local flora, fauna and the nuances of village life.

-If you are short on experience and/or time and just want a hassle-free holiday out in nature shared with potentially like-minded people, then a guided trek may very well be for you.
+If you are short on experience, fitness and/or time and just want a hassle-free holiday out in nature shared with potentially like-minded people, then a guided trek may very well be for you.

 However, despite the logistical challenges, most independent trekkers will attest that the rewards outweigh the inconveniences.
 Principal amongst these benefits is a sense of freedom – the freedom to choose where you camp, what you eat, whom you hike with (if anyone), when you take a break and how fast or slow you walk.